Magnetospheric Multiscale Mission: Formation flying

 In order to collect the desired science data, the four satellite MMS constellation must maintain a tetrahedral formation through a defined region of interest in a highly elliptical orbit.
 The formation is maintained through the use of a high altitude rated GPS receiver, Navigator, to provide orbit knowledge, and regular formation maintenance maneuvers.
 Through Navigator, the MMS mission broke the Guinness World Record twice for highest altitude fix of a GPS signal (at 70000 km and 187200 km above the surface in 2016 and 2019 respectively).

 Discoveries

 In 2016, the MMS mission was the first to directly detect magnetic reconnection, the phenomenon which drives space weather in the Earth's magnetosphere.

 MMS has since detected magnetic reconnection occurring in unexpected places.
 In 2018, MMS made the first-ever detection of magnetic reconnection in the magnetosheath, a region of space previously thought to be too chaotic and unstable to sustain reconnection.
 Magnetic flux ropes and Kelvin–Helmholtz vortices are other phenomena where MMS has detected reconnection events against expectations.

 In August 2019, astronomers reported that MMS made the first high-resolution measurements of an interplanetary shock wave from the Sun.

+A 2025 paper reported detection of a magnetic switchback in Earth's magnetic field with data from MMS.